forenablers/forenablers.github.io/src/pages/hackatrain2018/index.md

 ## Intro

-How about having a hackathon in a train?
-6 hours in a train, without internet, going with the speed over 180 km/h.
-Sounds crazy, but rather cool, isn't it?
+How about having a hackathon on a train?
+6 hours on a train, without internet, with the speed over 180 km/h.
+Sounds crazy but rather cool, isn’t it?
 Consider high-speed train heading to Berlin with 100+ participants spread over two train wagons.
-Here at [Parkmobile](https://parkmobile.nl), we like cool things and the spirit of innovation, needless to say I am in!
+Here at [Parkmobile](https://parkmobile.nl), we like cool things and the spirit of innovation, needless to say, I'm in!

 ![Hackatrain 2018](./images/train.jpg)

 ## Diving deeper

-You probably think that hackathon looked like this:
+You probably think that hackathon looks like this:

 ![Drinking beer](./images/beer.jpg)

 Yeah right, I wish.
 The beers will come later.
-First get you hands dirty:
+First get your hands dirty:

 ![Working hard](./images/begin.jpg)

 There were 14 teams with 6 participants in each team.
 A team contains a few software developers (usually 2-3), scientists and 1-2 students (completely non-IT folks).
-For example, there were two students of Theatre and Performance Studies in my team.
+For example, there were two students in Theatre and Performance Studies in my team.
 There are also people outside of the teams: coaches, mentors and support staff.
 Time is very limited and you start coding only in the evening of Day 1 (certainly after dinner and a few beers) while pitches start at 2:00 PM on the Day 2.
 The winning team gets 5, 000 euro gross.

 Parkmobile mates
 ![Hackatrain 2018](./images/Parkmobile.jpg)